Updated Feb 14, 2026

 14. Write Off Bad Debts

 As a business owner, you may sell products or services to customers on credit.
 For example, many companies invoice clients and give them 15 or 30 days to pay.
-When you’ve delivered goods and services, your instinct may be to try to collect them continually, but that’s not always the most advantageous tax approach.
+When you’ve delivered goods or services, your instinct may be to continue pursuing payment, but that’s not always the most advantageous tax approach.

-As a business owner, there are several accounting methods; in some cases, you may have a choice about which method to use.
-The two most common methods are the cash method and the accrual method.
+As a business owner, you generally have a choice when it comes to accounting methods, and that choice can affect how and when income and expenses are taxed.
+The two most common options are the cash method and the accrual method.

-With the cash method, you must report any money you receive and any business expenses you incur in the year you pay them.
-This method is available to many small businesses, but businesses with average gross receipts of more than $30 million for the past three years aren’t eligible for the 2025 tax year.
+With the cash method, you report income when you receive it and deduct expenses when you pay them.
+This method is available to many small businesses, but for 2026, businesses with average annual gross receipts of more than $30 million over the prior three tax years generally aren’t eligible to use it.

 16. Check If You’re Eligible for Penalty Relief